 - Board personnel are an integral part of the claims resolution and adjudication process and should be treated with courtesy and respect at all times.

-- Maintain control over the proceedings and insure that they are conducted in a civil manner.
+- Maintain control over the proceedings and ensure that they are conducted in a civil manner.

 - Make all reasonable effort to decide promptly all matters presented for decision.

-- Use best effort to insure that Board personnel under your direction act civilly toward lawyers, licensed representatives, parties and witnesses.
+- Use best effort to ensure that Board personnel under your direction act civilly toward lawyers, licensed representatives, parties, and witnesses.